interTwin-eu/teapot/docs/index.md

 - WebDAV and HTTP access to existing storage
 - Multi-user support with per-user StoRM-WebDAV instances
 - Automatic launch and shutdown of StoRM-WebDAV servers
-- Identity mapping via file-based, ALISE, or VO-based methods
+- Identity mapping via ALISE or file-, Keycloak-, and VO-based methods
 - Encrypted communication between components

 ## Learn More